Best professional voicemail greetings for 2023

 If there’s any chance you may offend a caller, opt for a more professional greeting instead.

-After going through these examples, you’re one step closer to a great professional voicemail message.
-Let’s just go over a few etiquette tips to make sure you know what is expected of you in a professional setting.
+After going through these examples of professional voicemail greetings, you’re one step closer to recording your perfect message.
+Let’s go over a few etiquette tips to make sure you know what is expected of you in a professional setting.

-If you’ve recently switched positions or changed your email address, don’t forget to update your voicemail message with the new information.
+If you’ve recently switched positions or changed your email address, don’t forget to update your voicemail greeting with the new information.

 This will avoid any misunderstandings or missed messages.

-Even if your information hasn’t changed, it’s a good idea to change it from time to time.
+Even if your information hasn’t changed, it’s a good idea to update your voicemail from time to time.

 If you have clients who you talk to regularly, they will appreciate the change.